This homemade salsa recipe is the perfect homemade version of a restaurant-style salsa and it takes just minutes to make!

 I really think the best part of going to a Mexican restaurant is the chips and salsa they serve you when you sit down.
 It doesn’t hurt that it’s usually paired with a margarita and great friends… but really, there is something about that delicious restaurant-style salsa!
 Honestly, once you learn how to make homemade salsa, you’ll never go back to jarred again!

-Tips For Perfect Homemade Salsa
+Tips For Perfect

 Salsa is SO easy to make at home.
 Here are a few of my favorite tips to make this recipe perfectly delicious!

-Use Pulse: I make this in my blender but you can also make this with a food processor if you prefer, just simply pulse to reach desired consistency.
-It only take sa few seconds and you don’t want to make it too runny!
+Use Pulse: I make this in my blender or food processor if you prefer, just pulse to reach desired consistency.
+It only takes a few seconds and you don’t want to make it too runny!